alexandre-touret/alexandre-touret.github.io/content/posts/jpa_spring_data_query_optimisations.en.md

 ### Observe your persistence layer

 First and foremost, you **MUST** trace and monitor your persistence layer usage.
-If you use [Hibernate](https://hibernate.org/) (without Spring, Quarkus,...), you can get insights configuring the logger:
+If you use [Hibernate](https://hibernate.org/) (without Spring, Quarkus,...), you can get useful information configuring the logger:

 ```xml
 <logger name="org.hibernate.SQL">